Mexico–Peru relations: History

 In December 2022, López Obrador revealed that Peruvian President Pedro Castillo intended to request political asylum following the backlash to Castillo's attempted self-coup.
 Castillo was arrested before reaching the Mexican Embassy in Lima.
 On December 20, the family of former President Castillo was granted asylum and flown to Mexico.
 The Mexican ambassador in Lima was declared "persona non grata" and ordered to leave Peru.
 In February 2023, Peruvian President Dina Boluarte withdrew the ambassador of Peru in Mexico.
 In May 2023, the Peruvian Congress declared Mexican President Andrés Manuel López Obrador persona non grata citing "his meddling in Peru's internal affairs and marking a deepening diplomatic split in the region".
 President López Obrador has also refused to hand over the presidency of the Pacific Alliance to Peru as the Mexican Government refuses to recognize President Boluarte and her Government since the removal of President Pedro Castillo, however, the presidency was passed on to Boluarte by Chilean President Gabriel Boric in 2023.

 In April 2024, Mexico's Secretariat of the Interior announced that it will return to asking visas for Peruvian citizens entering the country, arguing that there has been an increase in the influx of Peruvian citizens trying to illegally cross the Mexican border to the United States.
 Mexico had previously stopped asking visas for Peruvian citizens back in 2012 as an agreement to boost tourism and business between Pacific Alliance members.
 In response to the unilateral visa resumption, citing reciprocity, the Peruvian Ministry of Foreign Affairs announced that the country will also be asking visas for Mexican citizens entering the country.
 However, four days later, Peru reversed its stance and decided to repeal the official decree imposing visas for Mexican citizens, mostly due to concerns from local business unions about the measure's impact on the tourism sector.

-On November 3, 2025, Peru made the decision to break relations with Mexico after Betssy Chávez sought asylum inside the Mexican embassy in Lima.
+On November 3, 2025, Peru broke relations with Mexico after Betssy Chávez sought asylum inside the Mexican embassy in Lima.
 Both countries will retain consular and trade relations.
+As of January 2026, Mexican diplomatic interests in Peru are being managed on its behalf by Brazil.
+In August 2026, Peruvian President Keiko Fujimori and Mexican President Claudia Sheinbaum reinstated diplomatic relations between both nations.

-High-level visit.
+High-level visits

 President Martín Vizcarra and President Enrique Peña Nieto at the 8th Summit of the Americas in Lima, Peru; April 2018.